Choosing a GFQL Engine: pandas, Polars, cuDF, Polars-GPU#

 When not to use Polars#

-Trivial sub-millisecond operations (a bare node-equality filter): pandas’ boolean mask beats Polars’ plan overhead — but at <1 ms it is immaterial.
+Trivially small operations (a bare node-equality filter): pandas’ boolean mask beats Polars’ plan overhead, and in absolute terms it is immaterial.
 For traversal /

-WHERE/ORDER/ aggregation, CPU Polars wins from ~10K edges up (footnote F1).
+WHERE/ORDER/ aggregation, Polars leads on CPU (footnote F1).
 The real small-size caveat is GPU-only (cuDF / Polars-GPU need larger work — footnote F2).A few exotic Cypher features are not yet native on Polars (e.g. cross-entity same-path

 WHERE, some temporal/entity-text forms).
-GFQL rejects those shapes during validation, compilation, or planning before query execution and points atengine='pandas'— it never silently bridges Polars to pandas, because that would misreport pandas performance as Polars (see Honesty).One extreme materialization (80M+ output rows): prefer
+GFQL rejects those shapes during validation, compilation, or planning before query execution and points atengine='pandas'— it never silently bridges Polars to pandas, because that would misreport pandas performance as Polars (see Honesty).One extreme materialization (a huge output row count): prefer

 Parity and honesty#